Professional Master's Program Community

 Professor Sahr’s research includes space plasma physics, scattering theory and radar signal processing.
 He has received several teaching awards from the College of Engineering including the Faculty Achievement Award.
 More detail on John Sahr’s background and research interests can be referenced here.

-She is responsible for advising, outreach, and the overall management of Professional Programs and Industry Relations in Electrical Engineering.
-Her hobbies include traveling, photography, and being outdoors.
+She is responsible for advising, outreach, and the overall management of the Professional Master's Program.
+In her spare time, she loves hanging out with her husband and dogs, growing vegetables, traveling, and being outdoors!